Does your office chair move around when you don’t want it to?

 Fortunately, it’s easy to remove the wheels of most desk chairs.
 They either unscrew or require a slight pull.
-Once you’re removed the wheels, you have three options:
+Once you’re removed them, you have three options:

-- You can replace them with new wheels
+- You can replace them with new ones

 - You can replace them with standard feet